tamari92/kf2-tournament/rules.md

 **All members of a team ARE permitted (and are welcome) to record, stream, and upload their matches to their personal media accounts.** The tournament organization does not own the content players produce from their matches.

-For matches that are streamed on the official channels, commentators and streamers shall be present to shoutcast the match.
+For matches that are streamed on the official channels, Commentators and Streamers shall be present to shoutcast the match.

-Though they are part of the Tournament Staff, commentators and streamers are **NOT** admins.
-Should an issue arise that requires the attention of an admin, one of the tournament directors should be contacted immediately.
+Though they are part of the Tournament Staff, Commentators and Streamers are **NOT** admins.
+Should an issue arise that requires the attention of an admin, one of the Tournament Directors should be contacted immediately.

-Despite this, commentators and streamers still exercise some control over the match as **referees**.
+Despite this, Commentators and Streamers still exercise some control over the match as **referees**.
 Should something occur that either partially or completely violates one of the rules, they are permitted to ask the offending players to stop or take other appropriate actions within reason.

 If all else fails, a Tournament Director should be informed as soon as possible so that appropriate further action can be taken.

-**The tournament organization does not own the content created from the matches by the commentators and streamers.** Commentators and streamers are free to upload their recordings to their own media channels, however the Tournament Staff is also permitted to download and upload the recordings to the official tournament channel(s).
+**The tournament organization does not own the content created from the matches by the Commentators and Streamers.** Commentators and Streamers are free to upload their recordings to their own media channels, however the Tournament Staff are also permitted to download and upload the recordings to the official tournament channel(s).

 As stated in [2.4](#24---conflicts-of-interest), **Tournament Commentators** and **Streamers** who are also playing in the tournament are subject to the following restrictions:
-- Streaming/commentating of ANY matches directly involving the streamer's/commentator's own team is strictly forbidden.
+- Streaming/commentating of ANY matches directly involving the Streamer's/Commentator's own team is strictly forbidden.
-- For matches in any round of the Group Stage, it is forbidden to stream a match UNLESS the match takes place at a time AFTER the streamer's/commentator's own team's match has already completed for that round.
+- For matches in any round of the Group Stage, it is forbidden to stream a match UNLESS the match takes place at a time AFTER the Streamer's/Commentator's own team's match has already completed for that round.
-- Streaming/commentating is forbidden in the Playoffs stage if the streamer's/commentator's team is still a part of the tournament at the time the match takes place.
+- Streaming/commentating is forbidden in the Playoffs stage if the Streamer's/Commentator's team is still a part of the tournament at the time the match takes place.

 ### 8.4 - Voice Chat
 Teams will each be assigned a Voice Channel in the Tournament Discord Server that they are **required** to use for the match, even if they do not intend to use it to communicate with one another.